xrdocs/ncs5500/_tutorials/ncs5500-chassis-new-generation-commons.md

 ### NC55-RP2-E

 This is the third generation of Route Processor, after the RP and RP-E. It's supported in all types of chassis: 4-slot, 8-slot and 16-slot.
 The second generation (RP-E and not "RP-2" as mentioned in the video, RP2 doesn't exist) supported Class-B timing quality.
-And the only noticeable difference with the new RP2-E will be the supported of Class-C. To enable this feature, we will need the new RP but also line cards capable of this timing quality, for example the NC55-32T16Q4H-A (available in IOS XR 7.2.2 and 7.3.1) and the NC57-36H6D-S (coming in IOS XR 7.3.2).
+And the only noticeable difference with the new RP2-E will be the support of Class-C. To enable this feature, we will need the new RP but also specific line cards, for example the NC55-32T16Q4H-A (available in IOS XR 7.2.2 and 7.3.1) and the NC57-36H6D-S (coming in IOS XR 7.3.2).

 ![RP2-E-01.png]({{site.baseurl}}/images/RP2-E-01.png){: .align-center}